jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Virtual-Machine-In-VPC-InterConnect-With-Internet.md

 ### **Overview**

-Through this teaching, you can complete the deployment of a VM that can communicate with the public network in JD Cloud and obtain the following resources:
+Through this teaching, you can complete the deployment of a VM that can communicate with the public network in JD Cloud & AI and obtain the following resources:

 - 1 VPC
 - 1 Subnet